jackfang-0601/googlesheet-grade-calculator/README.md

   Final Project(Test)

 # Contact info
+That's it for now.
+I hope this code can help any teachers to grade faster.

 If you have any question.
 Feel free to email me or ask a question on this page.

 My email is jackfang0601@gmail.com

-Thank you for